CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/python.md

 The `CC_PYTHON_CELERY_LOGFILE` path is relative to the application's path.

 {{< alert "warning" "Beware of timezones with Celery Beat!" >}}
-There is a bug in recent versions of Celery.
+There is a bug in versions <4.2 of Celery.
 You need to add the `CELERY_TIMEZONE = 'UTC'` environment variable.

 The bug is documented here: [https://GitHub.com/celery/celery/issues/4184](https://GitHub.com/celery/celery/issues/4184).
 {{< /alert >}}